365businessdev/vscode-alxmldocumentation/bdev-al-xml-doc/README.md

 ![Generate markdown files from XML documentation comments][GenerateMDDoc]

+Generate markdown documentation files, based on the XML documentation in AL source code.
+For each object file (e.g. `MyCodeunit.Codeunit.al`) a subdirectory inside the export directory will be created.
+Each procedure and trigger method is creating a single file (e.g. `DoSomething.al`) inside the subdirectory.
+Additionally an index file (`index.md`) will be created per object file and contains a list of every documented element in the source file.

-> **Note**<br>This features exports all valid XML documentation from codeunit objects with access modifier `Public` and Subtype `Normal` (empty).
-One markdown file per method will be created inside a directory which is named like the AL source file (e.g. `MyCodeunit.Codeunit.al`)
+> **Note**<br>This feature exports all valid XML documentation from objects with access modifier `Public` (or not set) and Subtype `Normal` (or not set).<br><br>Additionally warnings will be shown in the output channel in Visual Studio Code to show missing documentations.

 ### Snippets
-Additional three snippets are included into the extension:
+Three snippets are included into the extension:
 #### Summary XML documentation
 `docsummary` snippet adds simple `<summary>` xml documentation comment:
 ```c#